What are the admissions requirements?

 Do you require work experience?

-Generally, the Labovitz MBA program desires applicants to have two years of full- time work experience.
-However, each application will be considered on a case-by-case basis.
-Therefore, strong academic or GMAT performance may be considered in weighing the work experience.
-Also, note that we do consider professional internships as counting toward the two-year requirement.
+Generally, the Labovitz MBA program desires applicants to have two years of full-time work experience.
+Some program formats have student averages much closer to ten years of work experience.
+Each application will be considered on a case-by-case basis and strong academic or GMAT performance may be considered in weighing work experience.
+We do consider professional internships as relevant for the two-year requirement.

 Does my undergraduate degree need to be in business?